 The other event involved an approach to sign the legendary Holland international, Johan Cruyff, for the Foxes.
 Thought by many at the time to be a mere publicity stunt, it was later revealed that the Dutch maestro had expressed a measure of interest in the move, although how long that measure was is open to conjecture.
 In 1982, Wallace then returned north of the border to take over at Sammy Reid’s first club, Motherwell.
 He only stayed a short while before being tempted to return to Ibrox.

 Wallace also left a reminder of his abrasive and no-nonsense approach to man-management during an infamous incident involving Gary Lineker.
 The young England striker thought he had been performing well, and came in at half-time with Leicester leading 2-0, both goals scored by Lineker.
 Wallace, however, apparently thought there was something still lacking and told the striker so.
 When Lineker pleaded his case, the fiery Scot presaged a celebrated compatriot and delivered the sort of hairdryer treatment that was to become famous at Old Trafford.
-Lineker recalls being forcibly pinned against the wall, and was still shaking dreading another bout of the same at full time as he hadn’t added to his total.
+Lineker recalls being forcibly pinned against the wall, still shaking, dreading another bout of the same at full time as he hadn’t added to his total.

 Prior to his return, Rangers had been managed by his old foe of aerial duels back at Shielfield Park in 1968, the club’s former skipper, John Greig.
 By this time, Aberdeen were establishing a new hegemony north of the border, as the young Alex Ferguson’s team elbowed their way into the domination of Rangers and Celtic.
 Bringing Wallace back to Ibrox was seen as Rangers’ way of putting the upstart Dons back in their place.

 Although he secured a brace of Scottish League Cup victories, the task was beyond him, and Wallace’s stay lasted less than three years, before he shipped out for an abortive spell with Sevilla, and finally a brief spell in East Anglia with Colchester United.
-Wallace died of Parkinson’s disease in 1996, aged 60, and despite the humiliation he put them through back in 1968, is still remembered as one of the Ibrox club’s greatest ever managers.
+Wallace died of Parkinson’s disease in 1996, aged 60, and despite the humiliation, he put them through back in 1968, is still remembered as one of the Ibrox club’s greatest ever managers.

 For two different retrospectives of the game, I turned to a couple of different sources.
 One was a lament from a Rangers fan who had stood and watched the unbelievable unfold in front of his eyes.
 The other was from Sammy Reid himself, during an interview with the Daily Record upon the occasion of another meeting between the clubs in 2012.

-On a Rangers Fan Forum website I found the account of a fan who, in November 2011, had happened to be walking past Shielfield Park, recalling the old ghosts from forty-odd years ago, that still haunted his memory of “our worst ever defeat”.
+On a Rangers Fan Forum website, I found the account of a fan who, in November 2011, had happened to be walking past Shielfield Park, recalling the old ghosts from forty-odd years ago, that still haunted his memory of “our worst ever defeat”.
 He related how he had watched as his team had “battered the Berwick goal from kick-off”, but that Berwick’s manager and goalkeeper had been “outstanding and saved everything”.
 He also described the “disaster” as Reid put the minnows ahead and the “Alamo” siege that followed the goal.
 The last couple of sentences sum up the feeling however as the whistle went to end the game: “Even although the ref played four minutes of injury time, it was not to be, and I stood there in shock along with all our other fans.
-To be honest as I headed home yesterday, the pain is still the same as it was all those years ago and will never leave me.”
+To be honest, as I headed home yesterday, the pain is still the same as it was all those years ago and will never leave me.”

 A year or so after the Rangers’ fan had posted of his plight, the spotlight fell on Sammy Reid as Rangers were again pitted to play against their namesakes from south of the border.
 As if it wasn’t already newsworthy enough, it took on an extra piquant when it was revealed that despite their supposed exalted status, and that the club would always honour them, none of the side from 45 years ago was even given a ticket by the Berwick Rangers hierarchy to watch the game.